shuzhao-li-lab/PythonCentricPipelineForMetabolomics/README.md

 If users use .mzML files as input, this step is not needed.

-How you convert to mzML is largely left to the end user but provided that the command for conversion can be executed by the user and is in the form of a string that takes an input filepath and output filepath conversion can be done as follows:
+How the conversion is performed is largely left to the end user; however, any string that is a valid conversion command that can be formulated using $RAW_PATH and $OUT_PATH as proxies for the input raw filepath and output filepath can be used for conversion.
+The `download extras` command will download a version of the ThermoRawFileParser.exe that can be used on Mac into the default location; however, mono must be installed by the end user.

 ### Feature extraction using Asari
 Goal: to process .mzML files into metabolomic feature tables.